PradheepShrinivasan/RFID-based-access-control-system/README.md

 ## Software

-The hardware was written in c using Keil uVision.
+The software was written in c using Keil uVision.

 ## why add it to Github